railsuser2014/openobject-doc-book-en/3/3_8/managing_accounts.rst

 view.

-To obtain a more detailed report of the aged balance (or order by past date) use the menu :menuselection:`Finance --> Accounting --> Reporting --> Partner Accounts --> Aged Partner balance`.
+To obtain a more detailed report of the aged balance (or order by past date) use the menu :menuselection:`Accounting --> Reporting --> Generic Reporting --> Partners --> Aged Partner Balance`.

 .. figure::  images/account_balance.png
    :scale: 50